danchouzhou/danchouzhou.github.io/_posts/2022-10-31-ram-based-rootfs-server.md

 ```

 ### Startup script
-Our customize initramfs will copy start.sh from boot medium to / , systemd will handel it after whole system boot up.
+Our customize initramfs will copy start.sh from boot medium to / , systemd will handle it after whole system boot up.
 This allow user to add additional stuff by editing just start.sh after archive the rootfs.tar.gz
 ```
 sudo nano /etc/systemd/system/startup.service
 ```